magento/devdocs/src/guides/v2.3/migration/extend-the-tool.md

 Unlike the [Map Step]({{ page.baseurl }}/migration/migration-tool-internal-spec.html#map-step), these steps scan a predefined list of tables instead of all tables.

-For the major data format and structure changes you can create a custom step.
+For major data format and structure changes, create a custom step.

-### Create custom steps
+### Create a custom step

 Using the same "GreatBlog" example, suppose the extension has one table in Magento 1, but was redesigned to have two tables in Magento 2.